Imperial Cup Preview, Tips, Runners & Trends

 3. Qaspal (3:54.11) in 2010

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Imperial Cup next time out then you would have backed a total of 1 winner.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of -13.50.
-Before placing your bet on the 2026 Imperial Cup see which other runners today are being backed on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Imperial Cup next time out, then you would have backed a total of 1 winner.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -13.50.
+Whilst we wait for the 2027 Imperial Cup, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 The runner that holds the record over the past 20 renewals for the slowest time in the race was set in the 2013 renewal when First Avenue from Laura Mongan under the guidance of Nathan Adams, won in a time of 4:15.33, whilst at the other end of the spectrum, Daves Dream, trained by Nicky Henderson and ridden by Barry Geraghty set the quickest time of 3:50.00 in the 2009 renewal.